bengtan/bengtan.github.io/content/blog/untracker-remove-tracking-from-email/index.md

 But I still want to monetise it somehow.
 (I know this can be controversial.
 Read more about it below.)

-So I'd like to talk about this and see what you, the readers, think.
+So I'd like to talk about this and see what you, the readers and potential users, think.
+It will help me guage whether this is viable.

 Even if you disagree with me, the discussion below about monetising open source is still interesting.